naeemark/assessment-pulsifi/docs/data_modeling.md

  *Data types as shown in the Entity Relationship Diagram*

 #### **4 - Normalization** ####
-- Such systems are normalized upto 3-NF to maintain a balance between data redundancy and inconsistency.
+- Such systems are normalized upto 3-NF to avoid redundancy and inconsistency.
+- On the other hand it is also required that we dont need to make unnecessary joins while making retrieval operations on the database system.
+Which could be because of unnecessary decomposition of tabales.
 - In our example there is not `many-to-many` relation found.
 So we don't need to create some reference tables to resolve `many-to-many` into `one-to-many` relationship.
 - No fields are redundant in any table except the Foreign-Keys.
 So, there is no need to decompose any table further.